Chitchor: Production

 The principal shooting of film was spread over 25 days at neighbouring hill stations of Panchgani and Mahabaleshwar in Maharashtra.
 A few scenes were also shot in Kihim village near Alibag.
 A bungalow in Panchgani was the setting on Zarina Wahab's home, where many keys scenes, including the songs, like Gori tera gaon bada pyaara were shot.

 Music

 The track "Gori Tera Gaon" has been composed in Raag Dhani (known as Shuddha Dhanyasi in Carnatic Music), which earned K J Yesudas the award for the Best Male Playback Singer in 1976.
-This soundtrack album also marked his first debut in Bollywood Music.
+This soundtrack album also marked his debut in Bollywood Music.